prinnevald/project-ideas/README.md

 - [ ] PacketTracerX - X here stands for extended which means it will support ALL functionality of IOS.
 Do you think it is possible? :)
 - [ ] Complete C to MIPS compiler, include scanf and printf support
 - [ ] Write Ansible playbooks to customize fedora in minutes
+- [ ] VPN Profile manager and remover - don't polute your ssystem

 ## Mobile
 - [ ] :octocat: Map Guide for NU events (Probably using AR)